 The safety models can be grouped into models for the performance in accident avoidance and behaviour models for conflict avoidance, see Table 1.
 The difference between those two is that the accident avoidance models can be used to understand to what extent accident situations - caused by other traffic - are unavoidable, while conflict avoidance models formalize strategies for the behaviour of an ADS to not come into conflict.
-Should this be included here then?
+Conflict avoidance models are better suited being integrated into the document on the dynamic driving task.